 Architect in ChargeHironaka Ogawa

-From the architect.
+Text description provided by the architects.
 This is a project for a wedding facility located by a suburban road.
 The client desired to launch a fresh wedding brand and requested me to create a design that will be repeatable in their following developments.

 Also, the client desired a new concept for their facility that reflected their unique site.
 Ordinary and traditional suburban wedding facilities would not use sites as narrow and irregularly shaped as this one.